Skip to the main content

 Physiotherapist

 Physiotherapists are movement specialists.
-They use a hands-on approach to help patients restore, maximize, and maintain movement.
+They use a hands-on approach to help patients restore, maximize, and maintain movement and function.
 They help patients prevent and manage pain, physical impairments, disabilities, and limits to participation.
 They promote their clients’ fitness, health, and wellness.

 Also Known As